Paul Mullen (musician): Bleach Blood (2012–2014)

 In 2012 Mullen began working with former guitarist & vocalist of The King Blues, Jamie Jazz after the pair "kept bumping into each other" in London.
 Bleach Blood featured Jazz on lead vocals, with Mullen on guitar and backing vocals and in December 2012 the band released their debut EP – The Young Heartbreakers Club.
 After a string of releases including singles "H.O.P.E.", "Anything, Anything" & "Pleased to Meet You" as well as further EP "Darling Don't Dive" the band announced their album All the Sides of a Circle would be released in 2015.
 Currently living in Berlin, Mullen whilst featuring on all of the band's recordings, is only an occasional live member.

-HorseFight (2012–present)

 Other projects

 In 2008 Mullen worked with instrumental band Codes in the Clouds remixing their track "Don't Awash in This Digital Landscape".
 Mullen provided vocals whilst his Yourcodenameis:milo bandmate Justin Lockey produced the remix.
 On the Tear the Signs Down album tour with The Automatic, Mullen appeared onstage with support band Straight Lines to cover "One Armed Scissor" by At The Drive-In.
 Mullen is an artist partner of Flo-culture and has also worked with The Young Creative Council.
 As part of his work with The Young Creative Council in July 2012 Mullen performed an improvised acoustic set and modelled for a live drawing session.
-Mullen amongst members of Young Legionnaire, HorseFight and Losers also have a band called HEN with a number of demos on Soundcloud.